-Statement of Intended Use - The M800 multiparameter transmitter is a multi-channel online process instrument for measuring various properties of fluids and gases.
-These include Conductivity, Dissolved Oxygen, O2 gas, dissolved Ozone, dissolved carbon dioxide, pH/ORP and Flow.
-The M800 is available in four different versions.
+Statement of Intended Use - The M800 Multi-parameter transmitter is an online process instrument for measuring various properties of fluids and gases.
+These include conductivity, dissolved oxygen, O_2 gas, dissolved ozone, dissolved carbon dioxide, pH/ORP, flow and turbidity.
+The M800 is available in different versions.
 The version indicates the amount of measurement parameters which can be covered and the kind of parameter.
 The version are indicated through there part numbers on the label of the transmitter.